Memorials begin for some killed in Dominican Republic nightclub collapse as death toll reaches 221

-SANTO DOMINGO, Dominican Republic (AP) — Memorials were taking place Thursday for a merengue star and others killed when a cement roof collapsed at a popular nightclub in the Dominican Republic, as the number of dead surged to 221 and crews searched for more bodies under the rubble.
+SANTO DOMINGO, Dominican Republic (AP) — Memorials were taking place Thursday for a merengue star and others killed when a cement roof collapsed at a popular nightclub in the Dominican Republic, as the number of dead surged to 221 and crews completed their search for bodies.

 Mourners clad in black and white streamed into Santo Domingo’s National Theater, where the body of Rubby Pérez lay inside a closed coffin.
-Pérez had been performing on stage at the Jet Set club early Tuesday when the roof fell in.
+Pérez had been performing on stage at the packed Jet Set club early Tuesday when dust began falling from the ceiling and, seconds later, the roof caved.

-Pérez turned to music after a car accident left him unable to pursue a dream of becoming a professional baseball player.
-He was known for hits including “Volveré," which he sang as a member of Wilfrido Vargas's orchestra, and “Buscando tus besos" as a solo artist.
+Pérez, 69, had turned to music after a car accident left him unable to pursue his dream of becoming a professional baseball player.
+He was known for hits including “Volveré," which he sang with Wilfrido Vargas's orchestra, and “Buscando tus besos" as a solo artist.

-Blocks away from his memorial, crews continued the grim hunt for victims and survivors.
-No one has been found alive since Tuesday afternoon.
+It is still unclear what caused the roof to collapse or when the building was last inspected.
+The government has said it will launch a thorough investigation, and the club’s owners have said they are cooperating with authorities.

-“We’ve practically combed through ground zero,” said Juan Manuel Méndez, director of the Center of Emergency Operations, adding that crews were focusing on one last small area of rubble.
+Juan Manuel Méndez, director of the Center of Emergency Operations, broke down as he addressed reporters.

 “Thank you, God, because today we accomplished the most difficult task I’ve had in 20 years,” he said, moving the microphone away from his face as he cried.
 Other officials patted him on the back as he continued, “Please forgive me,” before passing the microphone to an army official.

-Officials said 189 people have been rescued alive from the rubble.
+Officials said 189 people were rescued alive from the rubble.
 More than 200 were injured, with 24 of them still hospitalized, including eight in critical condition.

 At least 146 bodies have been identified, authorities said Thursday.